vcyhk/hlf-e-medical/README.md

 ```

 For detailed information about setting up the hyperledger fabric network see [Hyperledger Fabric Docs](https://hyperledger-fabric.readthedocs.io/en/latest/)

+## API Server

+This API Serve used to interact with chaincode

+1. Copy the `app.js` to

 ## E-medical system
 1. enrollAdmin